danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-24-introducing-storekitplus.md

 tweet: https://twitter.com/danielsaidi/status/1541295027208556544?s=20&t=KLgrRJR_DDdJ70DjpNTB5Q
 ---

-{% include kankoda/data/open-source.html name="StoreKitPlus" %}In this post, let's take a look at [StoreKitPlus]({{project.url}}), which adds extra functionality for working with StoreKit 2 and aims to make it much easier to use StoreKit in SwiftUI.
+{% include kankoda/data/open-source.html name="StoreKitPlus" %}In this post, let's take a look at [{{project.name}}]({{project.url}}), which adds extra functionality for working with StoreKit 2 to make it easier to use StoreKit in SwiftUI.

 ![StoreKitPlus logotype]({{page.image}})

 ## Background

-StoreKit 2 is a huge improvement compared to the old StoreKit APIs.
-Gone are the many notifications, transaction states etc. that you had to listen for.
+StoreKit 2 is a huge improvement to StoreKit 1.
+Gone are many notifications, transaction states etc. that you had to handle.
 The new APIs are very simple to use and behave great.

-However, I have found some things missing when using this new framework.
-One thing is an easy way to observe store-specific state, so that store state can drive the UI in a SwiftUI application.
-Other things are the possibility to mock the StoreKit integration, persisting product and purchase information and to set up a local representation of the real StoreKit products etc.
+However, I have found some things missing, like an easy way to observe store-specific state and let it drive SwiftUI updates, the possibility to mock the StoreKit integration, persisting product & purchase information, setting up local product representations, etc.

-As such, I've created a tiny layer on top of StoreKit 2.
+As such, I've created [{{project.name}}]({{project.url}}) as a tiny layer on top of StoreKit 2.
 It adds observable state, an abstract store service protocol, a concrete store service implementation as well as protocols for validating transactions and specifying local product representations.

-StoreKitPlus is easy to start using and can be extended with your own, custom logic, should you need to.
+StoreKitPlus is easy to start using and can be extended with custom logic, if you need to.
 Let's take a look at what it contains.

 ## Getting products